SkylineCommunications/dataminer-docs/dataminer-overview/DataMiner_Cloud_Platform/Overview_DCP.md

 - [DataMiner Project Collaboration](#dataminer-project-collaboration)
 - [DataMiner Cloud Services](#dataminer-cloud-services)

 The services are bundled into different tiers to which users can subscribe.
-Each tier contains a set of functionalities and capacities from the different services.
+Each tier contains a set of functionalities and capacities.
 For more information, see [DataMiner Cloud Services](https://community.dataminer.services/dataminer-cloud-platform-services/).

 > [!TIP]
 > For more information on how to access the DataMiner Cloud Platform, see [DataMiner Cloud Services](https://skyline.be/dataminer/cloud-services).